Climate of San Diego

-The climate of San Diego, California is classified as a Mediterranean climate (Köppen climate classification Csa).
-The basic climate features hot, sunny, and dry summers, and cooler, wetter winters.
-However, San Diego is much more arid than typical Mediterranean climates, and winters are still dry compared with most other zones with this type of climate.
+The climate of San Diego, California, is classified as a hot-summer Mediterranean climate (Köppen climate classification Csa).
+While the basic climate features hot, sunny, and dry summers, and cooler, wetter winters, San Diego is more arid than the typical Mediterranean climate and consists of relatively dry winters compared to other zones with this type of climate.
 The climate at San Diego International Airport, the location for official weather reports for San Diego, as well as the climate at most beach areas, straddles the border between BSh and BSk due to the mild winters and cool summers in these locations.

 Temperatures

 Average monthly temperatures range from 57.3 F in January to 72 F in August.
 On average, 344 days a year are hotter than 60 F, but only 25 days are hotter than 80 F.

 Late summer and early autumn are typically the hottest times of the year with an average high of 78 F in August and 77 F in September.
 Temperatures occasionally reach 90 F or higher.
 Snow and ice are rare in the wintertime, typically occurring only inland from the coast when present.

 San Diego experiences marine layer clouds, most often between May and August, which cause cool temperatures, cloudy weather and fog in the morning.
 Marine layer conditions linger until the heat of the sun becomes strong enough to evaporate the clouds.
 The local sayings "May gray" and "June gloom" refer to the way in which San Diego has the most trouble shaking off the early morning fog during those months, and cool, cloudy conditions often last into the afternoon or even all day.

 Temperatures soar to very high readings only on rare occasions, chiefly when easterly winds (known as the "Santa Ana winds") bring hot, dry air from the inland deserts.
-Although confusing to tourists, newcomers, and out-of-the-region newscasters, this makes October the fire season for San Diego and the rest of Southern California due to low precipitation and sporadic heat waves that the average monthly temperatures do not immediately show.
+This marks October as fire season for San Diego and the rest of Southern California due to low precipitation and sporadic heat waves that the average monthly temperatures do not immediately show.
 For example, the months with the highest record high temperatures are September at 111 F and October at 107 F.

 The record high temperature at the National Weather Service office in San Diego of 111 F was on September 26, 1963.
 The record low temperature was 25 F on January 7, 1913.
 The record high temperature was tied only once and happened on September 27, 2010, 47 years and two days after the set record.
 Several cities near San Diego, including Los Angeles, broke their all-time records that day.